3 Christie Miller Road, Salisbury, Wiltshire, SP2 7EN

-Clarendon House, situated just outside the centre of Salisbury currently supports seven individuals with a moderate to mild learning disability, a mental health disorder and/or autistic spectrum condition/Asperger’s.
-The home is registered to support individuals with a dual diagnosis.
+Clarendon House, located just outside Salisbury city centre, currently supports up to seven men and women of varied ages with a moderate to mild learning disability, mental health condition and/or autism, including Asperger’s Syndrome.
+The home is specifically registered to support individuals with a dual diagnosis.

-Placements at Clarendon House may be particularly suitable to enable individuals to move back to the area from an out of county placement or to move on from a secure hospital.
+Clarendon House is particularly suited to individuals moving back to the area from a previous out-of-county placement and for those moving on from a secure hospital setting.